space-engineers-hf/SequentialScript/docs/README.md

 ![Ingame color RGB](ingame_color_rgb.png)

 **Warning:** due of Space Engineers limitations, some colors may not display properly.
 The best way to choose a color is testing it ingame before.

+## Known issues

+**Issue 1**

+Script execution terminated, script is too complex.
+Please edit and rebuild script.

+Occurs when the command has too many instructions.